 Advertising across social media platforms

-They do Facebook and Instagram advertising, which includes any “brands” or “platforms” that Facebook owns.
-They use Facebook because their pixel and machine learning are far more sophisticated than any other social media platform.
-They can optimize and scale for conversions.
+Kynship does Facebook and Instagram advertising, which includes any “brands” or “platforms” that Facebook owns.
+They use Facebook because their pixel and machine learning are far more sophisticated than any other social media platform, and they can optimize and scale for conversions.
 You can run an impression, brand awareness, or a conversion campaign with Facebook.
 That’s what many brands care about.
 It’s far more advanced than TikTok or Snapchat at this point.

 They invest a lot of time investigating new social media platforms.
 The influencers they work with are allowed to post on whatever platform they prefer.
 Taylor and his team will simply track which gets greater engagement, greater reach, and better conversion rates.
 From the paid media side of things, they advertise on every platform.
 Facebook just seems to have the greatest ROI at this time.